BlueWallet wallet profile

 Lightning Network Support: Fast and Cheap Bitcoin Payments

 You can create a Lightning wallet right in the app.
-BlueWallet used to run custodial Lightning through LNDHub, but they have since removed that.
-Now you either connect your own LNDHub server or use one of the community options.
-This is actually better for sovereignty - your keys, your coins.
+BlueWallet previously ran custodial Lightning through LNDHub, but that has since been removed.
+Users now connect their own LNDHub server or choose a community option - a better outcome for sovereignty, since it means your keys and your coins.

-For power users, you can connect to your own Lightning node.
-I run an Umbrel at home and connecting it to BlueWallet took about 5 minutes.
-Once set up, you get full control over your channels and liquidity.
-The wallet just becomes a nice interface for your node.
+Power users can connect their own Lightning node.
+Connecting an Umbrel home node to BlueWallet takes roughly 5 minutes.
+Once set up, full control over channels and liquidity is available, and the wallet functions as a clean interface for the node.

 Watch-Only Wallets: Monitor Your Cold Storage